 We both agreed we were more interested in doing the latter and our Robberg hike ended up being one of the highlights of our trip.

 The Robberg Reserve located on the Robberg Peninsula, located in the south of Plettenberg Bay.
-It’s not a reserve you can drive around in.
-You leave your car at the parking lot and then follow the Robberg trail.
+It's not a reserve you can drive around in.
+You leave your car in the parking lot and then follow the Robberg trail.

 The full Robberg walk, also known as the Point Circuit, goes entirely around the Peninsula.
 It's a total of 9.2 kms long and although it's estimated to take you around 4 hours, I reckon you can easily spend a day hiking it.

 That's because we took a shorter route, the 5.5. km Witsand Circuit.
 This route follows the exact same path as the Point Circuit, but it cuts through the middle of the peninsula at Witsand beach and allows you to return a bit sooner.

 We choose this route because it was already afternoon when we arrived at the reserve and we didn't want to have to rush before closing time.

 The estimated time for this circuit is two hours, but I think we spent about three walking it.
 That's because there's just so much to see along the way.

 There's a seal colony close to one of the first viewing points, there are weird crickets that love to pose for photos and we even saw a group of dolphins jumping through the water.
 Oh, and another whale!